 1800 North Ocean Shore Boulevard, Ormond Beach, 386-257-6000 Ext.
 5953

-This park stretches from the Atlantic Ocean to the Halifax River and covers five ecological systems.
+This public park in the Daytona Beach area stretches from the Atlantic Ocean to the Halifax River and covers five ecological systems.
 It features tennis, racquetball and pickleball courts, a softball field, shuffleboard, a fishing pier, an exercise trail, dog park and picnicking facilities.
 Admission is free, and the park is open daily from sunrise to sunset.

 6) Ormond Memorial Art Museum & Gardens